St Luke's Church, Maidenhead

 St Luke's Church is a Church of England parish church in Maidenhead in the English county of Berkshire.

 History

 St Luke's Church was consecrated in 1866 by William Wilberforce.
 At a cost of £3500, it was designed by architect George Row Clarke of London, and built by James Griffiths of Eldersfield.
 A tower was added in 1869, and then a spire was built in 1894.

 The Church today

 The church building remains the largest church in Maidenhead, and as a result has been used for the recording of Songs of Praise on two occasions.
 Recent alterations to the church include new glazed entrance doors, a new servery at the west end, refurbished kitchen and toilets, and new vestry and office created in the former Parish Centre.

 Ministry team

-The Vicar since June 2011 is the Revd Sally Lynch.
-She is assisted by the Revd Phyl Sopp, and Revd Terrie Robinson.
+The Vicar since Sept 2026 is the Revd Adam Wingrove.
+He is assisted by the Revd Terrie Robinson.